 All of our children and community have been affected by the global pandemic.
-The majority of our children have been out of school for almost six months, and this time away from school and friends will have affected them all in some way.
-Outwood is responding to the needs of our school community through both a Recovery Curriculum and a Recovery of the Curriculum.
+In the first lockdown, the majority of our children had been out of school for almost six months and now many of our children are learning remotely from home.
+This time away from school and friends will affect them all in some way.
+Outwood is responding to the needs of our school community through supporting families with Remote Learning and through ensuring that we offer both a Recovery Curriculum and a Recovery of the Curriculum.

 Recovery of the curriculum